wubbl0rz/FiatChamp/README.md

 - Fiat: Works ✅
 - Jeep: Works ✅
-- Ram Truck: Experimental ⚠️
+- Ram: Experimental ⚠️
 - Dodge: Unknown ⛔
+- AlfaRomeo: Unknown ⛔

 I have created this addon for my own car (new Fiat Icon 500e) and its the only one i can test it with.
 Work in progress so expect some bugs. 😅